LindseyJeeJan/weather-dashboard/README.md

 # weather-dashboard
-This single page application uses the OpenWeather API to retrieve weather data.
+Description: This single page application uses the OpenWeather API to retrieve weather data.
 Users may type in a city name in the Search field and click on the Search button.
 The city weather information is retrieved along with a 5 day forecast.
 Any time a city is searched for, it is saved in a list below the search.
 The allows the user to click on a recently searched city to reload the data.
 Uses JavaScript, Bootstrap, JSON and OpenWeather API.

 Link to deployed application:
 https://lindseyjeejan.github.io/weather-dashboard/